How to build an online customer community in 2023 (+benefits)

 This one is harder than it looks.
-Customer communities are typically organized into forums or categories to make it easier for people to find relevant content, comment on it, and contribute their own text and visuals.
-But for someone to contribute to a forum, they need to see that it’s already active and contains fresh, pertinent material.
+Customer communities are organized into forums or categories to make it easier for people to find relevant content, comment on it, and contribute their text and visuals.
+But for someone to contribute to a forum, they must be able to see that it is already active and contains fresh, pertinent material.

-So, during a community’s early days, it’s crucial to structure the content architecture around a few busy areas, then expand as volume permits.
-These content buckets can be distinguished by product, vertical market, use case, or other factors based on your audience and their concerns.
+So, during an initial phase of a community, it is crucial to structure the content architecture around the frequently searched topics and then expand as volume permits.
+You can bifurcate the content by product, vertical market, use case, or other factors based on your audience and their concerns.

 Some best practices in this area include:

-Using widgets to highlight hot topics and promoted posts; and
+Using widgets to highlight hot topics and promoted posts

-Although the tools and protocols for web design are constantly in flux, one essential is responsive web design — using fluid grids, flexible images, and different style rules based on the display characteristics of the device being used.
-If you’re looking for superior design ideas, do a web search for “customer community” plus major brand names, both those relevant to your particular market as well as companies outside your market space that are doing exemplary work (e.g., Apple, Nike, Intel).
+Although the tools and protocols for web design are constantly in flux, one essential is responsive web design — using fluid grids, flexible images, and different style rules based on the display characteristics of the used device.
+For innovative design ideas, do a web search for “customer community” plus major brand names that are doing exemplary work (e.g., Apple, Nike, Intel).

-Building a customer community from scratch is a great opportunity, but it’s also lots of work.
-You need to seed it with representative content that will attract and engage your first users.
+While building a customer community, you need to seed it with representative content that will attract and engage your first users.

-Start by talking with your customer care and technical support leaders, product managers, developers, and engineers about their existing and planned content assets.
-In many cases, they’ll be delighted to have some of their current content shared in an approved public-facing site.
+Initiate a discussion with your customer care and technical support leaders, product managers, developers, and engineers about their existing and planned content assets.

 Think about the terms prospects and customers might use to find your products and services, then organically integrate them into the text.

-Your community and website work best when they’re connected at all relevant touch-points.
-The corporate blog is great for publishing your company’s thought leadership; it’s not the right place for debating product details with customers or competitors.
-Where possible, build two-way links between the customer community and the corporate website, so that random customer-generated conversations are distinct from your well established web flow.
+Your community and website work best when connected at all relevant touchpoints.
+The corporate blog is a space for publishing your thought leadership content.
+However, the community is the right place for debating product details with customers or competitors.

-Always take the high road.
-The community is intended to showcase your company’s strengths, not to disparage competitors.
-Establish rules of service that clearly prohibit posts attacking other vendors or products, and set up alerts so the community manager is notified of transgressions.
+Do not indulge in direct brand wars.
+The community should showcase your company’s strengths, not disparage competitors.
+Establish rules of service that prohibit posts attacking other vendors or products and set up alerts to notify the community manager of transgressions.

-“If you build it, they will come” is a wonderfully poetic line – from a work of fiction.
-In the real world you need a real budget to build a reasonable sized audience for a new community, not to mention additional resources if you want to sustain and build that audience.
+You need a set budget to build a reasonable-sized audience for a new community, not to mention additional resources if you want to sustain and build that audience.

-Even if you’ve developed an active base of brand ambassadors contributing “free” content that amplifies your message, it takes resources to find, nurture, and reward these super-users.
-You need to know your customer – look closely at the community metrics, especially for registered members, to get a better sense of your audience and their concerns.
+Even if you have developed an active base of brand ambassadors contributing free content that amplifies your message, it takes resources to find, nurture, and reward these super-users.
+You need to know your customer, and monitor community metrics, especially for registered members, to get a better sense of your audience and their concerns.

-We started with a focus on the business objectives that drive the deployment of a customer community, and this is where the choice of platform becomes so crucial.
-This isn’t about which app you choose – it’s about strategic platforms that help you know each of your customers, not as data points but as people.
+Along with the business objectives that drive the deployment of a customer community, the choice of the platform becomes crucial.
+You should weigh your options and consider strategic platforms that help you know your customers better.

-To help you streamline collaboration, the community platform should offer configurable workflows that can help you escalate community posts to other teams for standard case management and resolution.
+The community platform should offer configurable workflows to help you escalate community posts to other teams for standard case management and resolution.

-To feed insights and data from the community to the rest of your organization, and vice versa, your community platform should integrate with the technologies you’re using for publishing, media monitoring, social listening, analytics, etc.
+To feed insights and data from the community to the rest of your organization and vice versa, your community platform should integrate with your existing tech stack for publishing, media monitoring, social listening, analytics, and more.